nex3/perspective-el/README.md

+# Perspective for Emacs

+## Description
 This package provides tagged workspaces in Emacs, similar to workspaces in windows managers such as Awesome and XMonad (and somewhat similar to multiple desktops in Gnome or Spaces in OS X).

-perspective.el provides multiple workspaces (or "perspectives") for each Emacs frame.
+`perspective.el` provides multiple workspaces (or "perspectives") for each Emacs frame.
 This makes it easy to work on many separate projects without getting lost in all the buffers.